 Add any relevant articles that you find and the writers reporting those articles to your master media contact list along with a link to the coverage.
 That way, if you do end up reaching out to the reporter, you have the article on hand to refer back to.

 As you build your media list, keep track of the online activity of target journalists using Twitter lists.
 Twitter lists are perfect for keeping track of any new pieces that are filed and published by target journalists, allowing you to stay up to date on new angles and expand pitches.

 More importantly, Twitter lists allow you to create a living stream of any reporters you might be interested in.
 This can go hand in hand with your media list.
 While the media list gives you all the necessary information to get in touch with people, Twitter lists offer perspective, context, and life to those names.
-Media lists won’t give you the immediate, real-time thoughts and sentiments of journalists and influencers the way that Twitter lists will.
+Media lists won’t give you the immediate, real-time thoughts and sentiments of relevant journalists and influencers the way that Twitter lists will.
 Considering the speed and immediacy of the modern news cycle, most journalists will live-tweet initial impressions on news announcements before they even start writing or filing a piece.

 Granted, social media comes with its own self-curation and issues, but it’s hard to fake human thoughts and interactions.
 Combining your media list with Twitter lists helps you develop meaningful connections with reporters that you can trust and rely on for thoughtful, valuable content.

 Tip #5: Leverage Google Alerts

 Much like Twitter lists, Google Alerts can give you immediate information on new pieces that make it to the web.
 Leverage Google Alerts to identify reporters covering similar topics.
 Set alerts for relevant keywords, competitors, and your company.
 When your competitors or topic of interest pops up in the news, Google will send an alert to your email with a link to the blog or article.